CFQK-FM

-CFQK-FM is a Canadian radio station, which broadcasts at 104.5 FM in Kaministiquia, Ontario.
+CFQK-FM is a Canadian radio station, which broadcasts at 104.5 FM in Kaministiquia, Ontario, and targets the nearby city of Thunder Bay.
 The station airs a contemporary hit radio music format as Energy 103/104.

 The station also broadcasts on 103.5 FM in Shuniah, with the callsign CKED-FM.

 History

 On September 15, 2000, Joel Virtanen, on behalf of Northwest Broadcasting, received approval by the CRTC to operate a new FM radio station to broadcast at 104.5 MHz in Kaministiquia.

 CFQK-FM began broadcasting at 104.5 FM Kaministiquia in 2001 or 2002.

 On November 21, 2002, the CRTC approved Northwest Broadcasting Inc.'s application to operate a new FM transmitter at Mount Baldy to serve Shuniah on the frequency of 103.5 MHz and would rebroadcast the programming of CFQK-FM Kaministiquia.
 The CKED-FM transmitter signed on at 103.5 MHz Shuniah in 2003.
 Both frequencies are low-power transmitters with partial audience reach into the nearby city of Thunder Bay.

-On June 10, 2005, the CRTC denied an application by Dougall Media to acquire the station.
+On June 10, 2005, the CRTC denied an application by Dougall Media to transfer control of Northwest Broadcasting and its associated company 1333598 Ontario Limited, citing non-compliance and management concerns.

 Since CFQK-FM signed on in 2002, the station has gone through a number of short-lived formats such as hot ac/oldies Max 104.5, country music "Cottage Country 104", and adult hits Larry FM.
 In mid-2005, the station dropped the adult hits "Larry FM" format and switched to a hot adult contemporary format known as 103.5, 104.5 HOT-FM.
 Earlier that same year, an unrelated radio station CKTG-FM in Thunder Bay dropped its Hot 105.3 Hot AC/CHR format to classic rock.

 In May 2008, CFQK-FM and its repeater CKED-FM once again changed formats this time to a country music format, known as 103.5 The Thunder.

 In April 2010, the station applied to increase the effective radiated power for CFQK-FM from 50 watts to 250 watts and its repeater CKED-FM from 10 watts to 250 watts.
 This application was denied by the CRTC on October 15, 2010.

 On June 13, 2014, CFQK-FM and CKED-FM dropped the Thunder Country format and switched to a contemporary hit radio format as Energy FM.

 On January 3, 2022, the station made a slight rebrand as Energy 103/104, Thunder Bay's Hit Music Station.
 The rebrand was accompanied by a new logo.